 In the name of Allah, Most Gracious, Most Merciful.

-183. O you who believe!
-Observing As-Saum (the fasting) is prescribed for you as it was prescribed for those before you, that you may become Al-Muttaqûn (the pious – see V.2:2).
+183. O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous –

-186. And when My slaves ask you concerning Me, then (answer them), I am indeed near.
-I respond to the invocations of the supplicant when he calls on Me (without any mediator or intercessor).
-So let them obey Me and believe in Me, so that they may be led aright.
+186. And when My servants ask you, [O Muhammad], concerning Me – indeed I am near.
+I respond to the invocation of the supplicant when he calls upon Me.
+So let them respond to Me [by obedience] and believe in Me that they may be [rightly] guided.

 Sura 2.
 Al-Baqarah (The Cow)

 Prior to this revelation, marital relations were unlawful during nights preceding fasting.
 Some were unable to refrain and secretly disobeyed, but they did not deceive Allah.